kikitux/packer-vagrant-oracle/packer-make/README.md

 1. Turn on vm
 1. Using the console/keyboard tell the installer to pick the response file
 1. un-attended OS installation
-1. post-installation scripts to get httpd installed
+1. post-installation scripts
+1. base box ready

 Second pass (our box):

-1. Create a VM
+1. Create a VM from base box
 1. Turn on vm
 1. post-installation scripts to get httpd installed
 1. Profit!